 Grainge is a big fucking deal in the music industry.
 When Billboard did its annual power survey, he was voted number one.
 He has more influence on the music industry than almost anyone alive, yet how many of even the most hardcore students of the game would recognize him if they saw him?
 Here, let me save you the trouble of a Google Image search:

 Since I’m not exactly a businessman, I like to put things into terms I can understand—Breaking Bad.
 Basically, Pusha T is Jesse, G.O.O.D Music is Walt, Def Jam/Steve Bartles is Mike and Lucian Grainge/UMG is Gus.
 Remember how scary Gus was?
 He was a kingpin, there was no one man more powerful, right?
-Lucian may be Gus to us, to the lowly rapper he’s as high as anyone could possibly be, but if you look even higher Grainge has a superior, and that’s where the real money and real power lay.
+To us, Lucian may be Gus, but to the lowly rapper, he’s as high as anyone could possibly be.
+If you look even higher, Grainge has a superior, and that’s where the real money and real power lay.

 Lucian Grainge could single-handedly end a lot of people’s careers, but even Lucian could be forced out.
 In fact, he’s about to get his ass fired.
-Back in June it was reported than unless serious changes happen, Grainge will need to find himself new employment.
+Back in June, it was reported that unless serious changes occur, Grainge will need to find himself new employment.
 I don’t know about you, but there’s something so comforting about even Lucian Grainge sweating his bosses like the rest of us.
 But who are these bosses?
 Who has the ability to fire the most powerful man in music?
 A French multinational mass media company called Vivendi.

 And the man controlling Vivendi, the man who’s even higher up the food chain than Lucian Grainge, is the CEO of Vivendi, Vincent Bolloré.
-You have no idea what he looks like, right?
-Right.
-Here you go:
+Do you have any idea what he looks like?

 Thinking about the numbers, the money and the power Bolloré has makes me feel small and honestly, is frightening.
-As someone who has made music my life it’s baffling to get some perspective.
-We treat JAY Z as a god with the power to make or break a career, but really, he’s just another cog in the machine, and Bolloré’s far from the only member of the actual Illuminati, or even the richest.
-There’s Li Ka-Shing, a pivotal shareholder in Spotify whose net worth is $26.6 billion (that’s almost 4 Bollorés, or 52 JAY Zs).
+As someone who has made music his life, it’s baffling to get some perspective.
+We treat JAY-Z as a god with the power to make or break a career, but really, he’s just another cog in the machine, and Bolloré’s far from the only member of the actual Illuminati, or even the richest.
+There’s Li Ka-Shing, a pivotal shareholder in Spotify whose net worth is $26.6 billion (that’s almost 4 Bollorés, or 52 JAY-Zs).
 There’s Len Blavatnik, the CEO of Access Industries, a company that owns Warner Music and sounds like the evil corporation in a science fiction movie—he’s worth almost $20 billion.
 The most powerful people in the music industry aren't even in the music industry at all, they’re above it.